 John’s second child, Ann, was born in 1778 and his third, Betty in 1780.
 Nothing further is yet known of them.

 John’s sixth child, Joseph, was born in 1791.
-He married Alice (surname unknown) and had four children – Benjamin , Mary, Thomas and Jane.
+He married Alice Watson and had four children – Benjamin , Mary, Thomas and Jane.
+Alice died in 1866 and Joseph in 1872, both in Bolton.

 THE CHILDREN OF GEORGE (1776 - aft.
 1808)